barryclark/jekyll-now/about.md

 ### About my blog

 This blog is a place where I write some important things that I want to note for sharing knowledge and reviewing knowledge in the future.
+Depending on the content of my post, the language may be English or Vietnamese.

 ### Contact